How to Fix Rack adjuster broken on Whirlpool WDT970SAKZ

 Rack adjuster broken

-This step-by-step repair guide walks you through fixing rack adjuster broken on your Whirlpool WDT970SAKZ.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through how to fix a broken rack adjuster on your Whirlpool WDT970SAKZ.
+With the right tools and parts, you can complete this repair in about 1–2 hours, saving yourself a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.

-If your Whirlpool WDT970SAKZ dishwasher has a broken rack adjuster, you may notice one or more of the following signs during loading or operation.
+If your Whirlpool WDT970SAKZ dishwasher has a broken rack adjuster, you might notice one or more of the following symptoms during loading or operation:

-This issue is typically caused by normal wear and stress fractures in the plastic adjuster housing, which weaken over time and eventually cause the locking tabs or release buttons to break entirely.
+These issues typically arise from normal wear and stress fractures in the plastic adjuster housing, which weaken over time and eventually lead to broken locking tabs or release buttons.

 Tools & Parts Needed